Roblox/future-is-bright/Lighting.md

 Shadow map solution provides the ground truth in terms of simulating the lights - the screenshot with 1000 lights above is made with shadow maps, and you can see that the specular highlights - modeled with a BRDF that is getting us basically light reflections - are perfectly preserved.

-Voxel solution is fundamentally worse in that it approximates light influence at each voxel as if it just comes from one light, so in general you see the specular quality suffer; for example, here’s a screenshot with two lights (green & red) over a highly reflective surface, taken with shadow maps:
+Voxel solution is fundamentally worse in that it approximates light influence at each voxel as if it just comes from one light, so in general you see the specular quality suffer; for example, here’s a screenshot with two lights (green & red) over a highly reflective surface:

 <a href="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/specularrg_voxel.jpg"><img src="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/specularrg_voxel.jpg" width="400" /></a> <a href="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/specularrg_shadowmap.jpg"><img src="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/specularrg_shadowmap.jpg" width="400" /></a>

-Here’s a screenshot from the same camera, using voxel lighting solution:
- [voxels]

 As you can see, while in voxels away from the center of the camera you see distinct colors, in the area with specular highlights the colors merge in 1:1 ratio, producing yellow specular highlight even though there are no yellow lights in the scene.
+Shadow maps solution on the other hand models the light transport precisely.

 In some cases the approximation we use produces results that very unconvincing, although we could improve this to some degree:
- [voxels]

 <a href="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/specularcurve_voxel.jpg"><img src="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/specularcurve_voxel.jpg" width="400" /></a> <a href="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/specularcurve_shadowmap.jpg"><img src="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/specularcurve_shadowmap.jpg" width="400" /></a>

 You can see curved, elongated and miscolored specular highlights, and a few voxels below one of the parts are just missing light information.
-Same screenshot for shadow maps provides a much better result:
+Same screenshot for shadow maps provides a much better result.
- [shadow maps]

 Quality - shadows
 ===

 In general a defining quality of shadow maps is fidelity, and a defining quality of voxel shadows is softness.
-Shadow maps produce pretty crisp shadows, with minimum representable detail sufficiently high to render out a convincing character shadow:
+Shadow maps produce pretty crisp shadows, with minimum representable detail sufficiently high to render out a convincing character shadow.
+Our voxel shadow algorithm, on the other hand, is very good at producing really soft shadows, but since the smallest voxel size is 1 voxel, the shadows from small parts either don’t register at all, or have vastly incorrect shapes.

 <a href="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/shadows_voxel.jpg"><img src="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/shadows_voxel.jpg" width="400" /></a> <a href="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/shadows_shadowmap.jpg"><img src="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/shadows_shadowmap.jpg" width="400" /></a>

-Our voxel shadow algorithm is very good at producing really soft shadows, but since the smallest voxel size is 1 voxel, the shadows from small parts either don’t register at all, or have vastly incorrect shapes:

- [voxels]

 For this reason we currently use a shadow map variant to render shadows from the characters - this, however, is a duct tape solution in the sense that it only applies to the sun casting shadows from character, other light sources and/or objects aren’t affected).

+Additionally, a key technique that makes voxels work reasonably fast is using voxel cascades; however, this means that occupancy data gets coarser the further away you are from the point of the scene interest; this means that shadow quality also gets worse as the distance between the shadow caster and the shadow receiver increases:

 <a href="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/bridge_voxel.jpg"><img src="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/bridge_voxel.jpg" width="400" /></a> <a href="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/bridge_shadowmap.jpg"><img src="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/bridge_shadowmap.jpg" width="400" /></a>

+In this case the size of the smallest voxel would have been enough to render a high quality shadow from the bridge, but the bridge is far away from the water surface so the bridge voxels are too coarse even if the voxels near the water surface are reasonably fine.

 Quality - skylight
 ===

 An important feature that we support in the voxel pipeline is computing the skylight factor - how visible is the sky from the current voxel?
 This is used to blend between outdoor and indoor lighting conditions and is very effective at enhancing the lighting quality.
-Consider this screenshot (using voxels):
+In this level, it should be much brighter outside the house than it is inside the house, even in the areas that are in the shadow of the house.
+Our voxel solution computes the skylight factor and reproduces this well, however the shadow map version lacks the skylight factor which makes the picture dull.

 <a href="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/skylight_voxel.jpg"><img src="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/skylight_voxel.jpg" width="400" /></a> <a href="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/skylight_shadowmap.jpg"><img src="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/skylight_shadowmap.jpg" width="400" /></a>

-Here you can see that it’s much brighter outside the house than it is inside the house, even in the areas that are in the shadow of the house.
-In contrast, shadow maps do not provide a solution for this factor, which makes the picture look dull:

- [shadow maps]
 Quality - geometrical fidelity
 ===

 It’s worth noting the fundamental differences in geometry representation between voxels and shadow maps.

 Voxels assume that all objects that the lighting engine supports can be “voxelized” - that is, for each voxel in the world there’s a fast way to compute the volume of intersection between that object and the voxel.
 This is analytically computable for primitive shapes, but complex objects like CSGs and MeshParts present a significant challenge in this area.
-Currently we rely on a crude convex decomposition and a set of hacks to voxelize these efficiently, that often result in visible artifacts:
+Currently we rely on a crude convex decomposition and a set of hacks to voxelize these efficiently, that often result in visible artifacts.
+Shadow maps, on the other hand, use the same polygonal representation we use for rendering, thus they are able to represent the shapes of all objects perfectly:

 <a href="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/csg_voxel.jpg"><img src="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/csg_voxel.jpg" width="400" /></a> <a href="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/csg_shadowmap.jpg"><img src="https://gist.githubusercontent.com/zeux/4e7cfe4cf3b373e0d05c466faa6dbc48/raw/csg_shadowmap.jpg" width="400" /></a>

- [voxels]

-Shadow maps, on the other hand, use the same polygonal representation we use for rendering, thus they are able to represent the shapes of all objects perfectly:

- [shadow maps]
 Quality - light leaks
 ===